basho/basho_docs/source/languages/en/riak/dev/using/commit-hooks.md

 Javascript pre-commit functions should also take a single argument, the JSON encoded version of the riak_object being modified.
 The JSON format is exactly the same as Riak's MapReduce.
 Javascript pre-commit functions are allowed three possible return values:

-- A JSON encoded Riak object -- Aside from using JSON, this is exactly the same as #1 for Erlang functions.
+- A JSON-encoded Riak object -- Aside from using JSON, this is exactly the same as #1 for Erlang functions.
 Riak will automatically convert it back to it's native format before writing.
 - `fail` -- The Javascript string "fail" will cause Riak to fail the write in exactly the same way as #2 for Erlang functions.
 - `{"fail": Reason}`  -- The JSON hash will have the same effect as #3 for Erlang functions.
 Reason must be a Javascript string.